fhildeb/lukso-node-guide/docs/guides/modifications/execution-dashboard.md

 </details>

-## 2. Add Node Name
+## 2. Add ETHStats Secret

-You can either set the node name via startup flags or persistently within the configuration files of your execution client.
-If you want to set a temporary name, using the flag is recommended, as it will only persist until the next restart of the node.
+You can either set your dashboard credentials via startup flags or persistently within the configuration files of your execution client.
+If you only want to check your node temporarily, using the flag is recommended, as it will only persist until the next restart of the node.

 <Tabs groupId="configuration">
   <TabItem value="flag" label="Setting a Startup Flag" default>

-Depending on your setup method, there are different ways to pass down the name flag using the [LUKSO CLI](https://github.com/lukso-network/tools-lukso-cli).
+Depending on your setup method, there are different ways to pass down the ETHStats flag using the [LUKSO CLI](https://github.com/lukso-network/tools-lukso-cli).

 <Tabs groupId="setup">
 <TabItem value="clinode" label="LUKSO CLI Node" default>

-Every execution client has a individual flag to set the node name during startup.
+Every execution client has a individual flag to set the ETHStats Secret during startup.

 <Tabs>
 <TabItem value="geth" label="Geth">